integrandio/lucidmq/README.md

 ## What is LucidMQ

-LucidMQ is a Rust-language library that implements a small, fast, self-contained, high-reliability, full-featured, streaming engine.
-Unlike most other streaming services, LucidMQ does not have a separate server process.
+LucidMQ is a Rust-language library that implements a small, fast, self-contained, high-reliability, full-featured, streaming engine or messages queue.
+Unlike most other streaming services/message queues, LucidMQ does not have a separate server process.
 LucidMQ reads and writes directly to ordinary disk files.
 Think of LucidMQ not as a replacement for Kafka or RabbitMQ but as a replacement for `fopen()` or trying to stream data via SQLite.

 ---